-Poem of the Week (24 May), by Susan Nguyen.
+Poem of the Week (31 July), by Saba Husain.

-Poem of the Week (17 May), by Simon Perchik
+Poem of the Week (9 July), by Somendra Singh Kharola.

 “The Pink Taxi service… launched in March 2017 in Karachi and is already seeing an overwhelmingly positive response.”
 Ifra Asad reports on Paxi.